Welcome to Upper School

 Prerequisite: none

-IB GLOBAL POLITICS HL (YR 1 AND 2) NEW
+IB GLOBAL POLITICS HL (YR 1 AND 2)

 The DP HL global politics course explores fundamental political concepts such as power, equality, sustainability, and peace in a range of contexts.
 It allows students to develop an understanding of the local, national, international, and global dimensions of political activity and processes, as well as to explore political issues affecting their own lives.
 The course helps students to understand abstract political concepts by grounding them in real-world examples and case studies.
 It also invites comparisons between such examples and case studies to ensure a wider and transnational perspective.